top of page

 What the Five Dimensions Cover, Pillar by Pillar

-I want to walk through the five dimensions of each pillar with enough specificity to be useful, because the value of a diagnostic framework is not in its structure — it is in whether the questions it asks are the right questions.
-The selection of five dimensions per pillar involved deliberate choices about what is most important to evaluate, and those choices are worth explaining.
+The value of a diagnostic framework is not in its structure — it is in whether the questions it asks are the right questions.
+The selection of five dimensions per pillar involved deliberate choices, and those choices are worth explaining.
+For each pillar, I describe the five dimensions and give particular attention to Dimension 5 — Results and Business Impact — which anchors each pillar's maturity model in verifiable outcomes rather than activity governance.

 Focused Improvement (FI)

-The five FI dimensions are Loss Visibility and Quantification, Project Structure and Methodology, Analytical Tool Proficiency, Horizontal Deployment, and Programme Governance and Pipeline Depth.
+The five FI dimensions are Loss Visibility and Quantification, Project Structure and Methodology, Analytical Tool Proficiency, Horizontal Deployment, and Results and Business Impact.

 A wide-format presentation slide titled 'OEC Focused Improvement Maturity Diagnostic' showcasing the OEC signature design language.
 The slide features a deep navy title bar, a teal accent sub-banner, an instructional left sidebar explaining the three-band evaluation scores (Foundational, Intermediate, Mature), and a highly detailed 5-row by 4-column matrix mapping out progression criteria from Level 1 to Level 4.